-House Bill 227 (Introduced June 26, 2023; not yet referred to House Committee.
+House Bill 227 (Introduced June 26, 2023; referred to House Behavioral Health Committee on September 12, 2023.
 See also Senate Bill 105.)
 This Bill would make changes to the composition of boards of alcohol, drug addiction, and mental health services, the authority of the boards, and the requirements for operation of recovery housing residences.